iter-tools/iter-tools/README.md

 ```js
 await asyncMap(2, asyncFunction, iterable);
 ```
 If this is used, more than one asyncFunction can run concurrently.
+This also means that the input will be consumed eagerly. **Do not use it if consuming the iterable leads to a side effect.**

 ## filter
 The equivalent of the array "filter" function.